-Trained staff work with a positive individual to identify everyone with whom he/she believes there has been close contact, which is defined as within six feet for more than 15 minutes in 24 hours, during the time he/she may have been contagious.
-The infectious period begins 48 hours before the person began having symptoms until the time the positive individual is isolated.
+Trained staff work with a positive individual to identify everyone with whom he/she believes there has been close contact, which is defined as within six feet (three feet for students) for more than 15 minutes in 24 hours, during the time he/she may have been contagious.
+The infectious period begins 48 hours before the person begins having symptoms until the time the positive individual is isolated.
 If the individual is asymptomatic, it is within 48 hours of the positive test.